Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Multilingual translation with pixels

 \section{Multilingual translation with pixels}

 We experiment with two datasets to investigate the performance and properties of multilingual pixel representations for machine translation.
-We perform initial experiments with the 7 language pair multi-target TED data \cite{duh2018mttt} used by \citet{salesky-etal-2021-robust}, which we will refer to as TED-7, to easily compare performance to prior work on individual language pairs and explore any necessary architectural changes in the multilingual setting.
-We then scale up language coverage using the 59 language pair TED talk corpus from \citet{qi-etal-2018-pre}, or TED-59.
+We perform initial experiments with the balanced 7 language pair multi-target TED data \cite{duh2018mttt} used by \citet{salesky-etal-2021-robust}, which we will refer to as TED-7, to compare performance to prior work with pixel representations and explore any necessary architectural changes in the multilingual setting.
+We then scale up using the larger 59 language pair TED talk corpus from \citet{qi-etal-2018-pre}, or TED-59.
 In all cases, our models are many-to-one multilingual translation models with English as the target.
-We list the languages in each corpus and number of training examples in \autoref{app:lang-list}.
-Results for all datasets are shown in \autoref{tab:avg-results}.
+We list the languages in each corpus with the number of training examples in \autoref{app:lang-list}.
+Results for all datasets are shown in \autoref{tab:avg-results}.\looseness=-1